elunna/nerfhack-changelog/README.md

 * For example, if your charisma is only 7, you can keep 2 pets, at 9 charisma you can keep 3 pets.
 * However, if you exceed this limit, your weakest pets (based on level) will be the first to become untamed, with ties resolved randomly.
 * Untamed pets that were previously mistreated, such as resurrected ones, may even turn hostile.
-* Your steed, while counting toward your pet limit, will never become untamed.
+* Your steed, whilst counting toward your pet limit, will never become untamed.
 * Summoned spell beings do not count toward the total pet limit.
 * Since the minimum CHA possible is 3, you should always be capable of retaining a pet.